Susith Weerasekara: Education

 Born in Nugawela, Kandy, he was educated at Nugawela Primary School, St. Anthony's College (Katugasthota) and Vidyartha College.
 He represented Vidyartha College in Boxing and Rugby.
 At the age of 19, he joined the Sri Lanka Navy as an Officer Cadet of the 7th intake.
-During his studies at the Naval and Maritime Academy (Trincomalee) he won several awards including those for Highest Aggregate and Highest in Nautical subjects.
-Considering his performance he was selected to undergo the international Midshipman course at the Britannia Royal Naval College, which he completed with a high order of merit.
+During his studies at the Naval and Maritime Academy (Trincomalee) he won several awards including those for 'Highest Aggregate and Highest in Nautical subjects'.
+Considering his performance, he was selected to undergo the international Midshipman course at the Britannia Royal Naval College, which he completed with a high order of merit.
 In 1981 he completed the Sub-Lieutenant technical course at INS Venduruthy, achieving a first class pass.
 Based on these achievements he was selected first in the order of seniority, within the 7th intake.
-Later he specialized in communications at INS Venduruthy.
+Later he specialised in communications at INS Venduruthy.
 His grade point average in this course of 94.3%, is still the highest by a foreign student.